DemocracyClub/yournextrepresentative/docs/groups.md

 in the list of candidates for a post that you want to 'lock' the post.
-(For example, in the UK, we would do this after the official nomination lists were published and the candidates for a post had been hand-checked by a volunteer.)
+(For example, in the UK, we would do this after the official nomination lists were published and the candidates for a post had been hand-checked by a contributor.)
 A user in the 'Trusted To Lock' group not only has the option to lock a post, but may also continue to add and remove candidates from a post even after the post is locked, to let them correct any mistakes